mbfoss/neotasks.nvim/README.md

 Runs a command **directly, without a shell**.

 - A string command is split into argv by POSIX shell-word rules.
-- An array is used verbatim — no splitting, globbing or shell operators.
+- An array is used verbatim: no splitting, globbing or shell operators.

 ```toml
 [tasks.lint]